NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

 If you are under 1.20.3 and want to make `value` and `title` conditional, create two condition chains, one for each value and use them.

+> [!NOTE]
-*Note: This is just an example, the plugin is not limited to displaying different values only per world.
-If you want per server values on BungeeCord, use %server% with server names.
-If you want WorldGuard regions, use %worldguard_region_name% with region names.
-This works for any placeholder offered by the plugin or by PlaceholderAPI.*
+> This is just an example, the plugin is not limited to displaying different values only per world.
+> If you want per server values on BungeeCord, use %server% with server names.
+> If you want WorldGuard regions, use %worldguard_region_name% with region names.
+> This works for any placeholder offered by the plugin or by PlaceholderAPI.

 ## Example 2 - Hiding `title` for 1.20.3+ players
 1.20.3 has replaced `value` field,